Cris-Allen-O/Line-Following-Robot-Made-with-ESP32-and-L298N-Dual-H-bridge-Motor-Driver/README.md

 This is a Line following robot

-Details about the project is written in the "LineFollowingRobotCode.ino" file
+Details about the project is written in the "LineFollowingRobotCode.ino" file as a comment.

 Made with the Components:
 1. 1x ESP32